cmlavoro/INF656Assignment3/README.md

 When creating a new contact or updating information about an existing contact, a success message appears with the specific save type.

 To delete a contact, select a contact from the list, press the red Delete button, then OK to confirm deletion.
 A success message will appear on the main list after deletion that the contact was deleted.

+Email and Phone number format validation is in place.
+If an Email address or Phone number format is invalid, the system will prevent the creation or update of a Contact.